ska-sa/spead2/doc/py-recv.rst

       Mode for updating long-term statistics from per-batch statistics

+   .. py:method:: combine(a, b)

+      Combine two samples according to the mode.

 Additional statistics are available on the ringbuffer underlying the stream (:attr:`~spead2.recv.Stream.ringbuffer` property), with similar caveats about synchronisation.